siran/writing/books/A New Arithmetic/A New Arithmetic - 999 Conclusion.md

 N = n^2
 $$

 then addition can no longer be treated as mere union.
-The inner values may align, oppose, cancel, or, in vector-like cases, meet at an angle.
+The inner states may align, oppose, cancel, or, in vector-like cases, meet at an angle.
 Each case has its own arithmetic.